OpenDocCN/dsai-notes-pt3-zh/docs/ccnt-math100-calc/【双语字幕+资料下载】辛辛那提 MATH101 ｜ 微积分Ⅱ(2019·完整版) - P47：L47-Defining the Natural Logarithm as an Integral!! - ShowMeAI - BV1tq4y1U7Cv.md

-# 【双语字幕+资料下载】辛辛那提 MATH101 ｜ 微积分Ⅱ(2019·完整版) - P47：L47-Defining the Natural Logarithm as an Integral!! - ShowMeAI - BV1tq4y1U7Cv
+# P47：L47-Defining the Natural Logarithm as an Integral!! - ShowMeAI - BV1tq4y1U7Cv

 In this video， we're going to see a new way to think about the function logarithm of X。